MengMaiostream/learngit/readme.txt

 Git is a version control system.
-Git is free software GLE.
+Git is free software GLE.i
-WQ:i
-i